universal-ctags/citre/docs/user-manual/more-about-tags-backend.md

 from current file.
 In each directory it passes, it tries the following methods to see if a tags file is assgined to it:

-1. By `citre-tags-file-alist`.
-We'll not go through it here, but it's a powerful customizable option to assign any tags file to any directory.
-Read its docstring for details.

-2. By `citre-tags-file-per-project-cache-dir`.
-When `citre-project-root-function` could detect your project root, this directory could store all the tags files in the project.
-By default it's `./.tags/`

-   For example, We are seeking a tags file for the directory `/project/root/some/dir/`, then if `/project/root/.tags/some!dir.tags` exists, it's used as the tags file.
+1. By `citre-tags-file`, which can be set as a directory/file local variable.

-3. By `citre-tags-file-global-cache-dir`.
-This is similar to 2 but a global cache dir (`~/.cache/tags/` by default) is used so it won't pollute your project directory.
+2. By `citre-tags-file-global-cache-dir`.
+This uses a global cache dir (`~/.cache/tags/` by default) so it won't pollute your project directory.

     For example, for `/project/root/some/dir/`, if
     `~/.cache/tags/project!root!some!dir.tags` exists, it's used as the tags file.

-4. By `citre-tags-files`.
+3. By `citre-tags-file-names`.
 If any file in it exists in the directory, it's used as the tags file for this directory.

    By default `citre-tags-files` contains `.tags` and `tags`, so for `/project/root/some/dir/`, if `/project/root/some/dir/.tags` exists, it's used.

-These methods are in the precende order, so if a tags file is found by method 2, then 3 and 4 won't be tried.

-When you create a tags file, Citre gives you 4 places to save, each corresponds to a method above:

-1. In the directory to use it: method 4
-2. In the global cache dir: method 3
-3. In the per-project cache dir: method 2
-4. Anywhere: method 1
+If any one succeeded, the rest will not be tried.

+When you create a tags file, Citre lets you to choose a location between "the directory in which you use the tags file" (which is found by method 3 above) and "the global cache dir" (which is method 2).
+To use method 1, manually create the tags file and set `citre-tags-file` as a local variable.

 ## More on creating a tags file

-After you've decided where to save the tags file, Citre asks you to specify a root dir.
-It has 2 uses:
+When creating a tags file, Citre asks you to specify a directory in which you want to use the tags file.
+It has the following effects:

 - It's the working directory when running ctags.
-You can think Citre `cd` to this directory, then run Ctags.
+You can imagine that Citre `cd` to this directory, then run Ctags.
+Files in this directory is recorded using relative path in the tags file, which saves some space.
-- In the command editing buffer, The path of added dir/files relative to the root dir are used, if they are inside the root dir.

-2 more commands dealing with tags files are not mentioned in README:
+- When editing the options, you could use relative paths as paths to scan.
+- When visiting the files in this directory, Citre will use that tags file.

+Other than `citre-update-this-tags-file`, which is most commonly used, there are more commands generating tags files:

 - `citre-update-tags-file`: Select a tags file to update
 - `citre-create-tags-file`: Create a new tags file.

-You can also pass the name of a tagsfile as an argument to `citre-update-tags-file`, and it will update it.
+You can also pass the name of a tagsfile as an argument to `citre-update-tags-file`.
 Based on this, you could write scripts to update tags files created using Citre.

-## User options

-These are some more options for tags file creating/updating:

-- `citre-edit-cmd-buf-default-cmd`: Default command shown in the command editing buffer.
-You can customize this to use a command you prefer for most projects.
-- `citre-edit-cmd-buf-map`: Keymap used in the command editing buffer.
-- `citre-default-create-tags-file-location`: If you want to always save the tags file to global cache dir, or in the directory that uses it, etc., use this option.
-- `citre-update-tags-file-when-no-definitions`: By default, when Citre fails to find definitions, it asks if you want to update the tags file and try again.
-  If you don't want this prompt, set this option to nil.

 ## Tags file concepts